 Anatomical breast implants are more oval and tend to be more bottom-heavy, thus taking on the appearance of a natural breast.
 Initially designed for breast reconstruction operations, anatomical implants are costlier, yet sometimes preferred because many feel they give off a more natural look.
 Anatomical implants have the disadvantage that when they shift, they can cause the breasts to look asymmetrical.

 Dr. Nitta will help you choose the right type of implant for you, during your consultation.

 The general recovery time for breast augmentation surgery is ten full days of rest and relaxation.
 Most patients will be able to return to work after a week, and resume regular activities after a month.

 Following your surgery, you will be discharged in a surgical bra and dressing.
-The first few days after a breast augmentation is uncomfortable.
+The first few days after a breast augmentation are uncomfortable.
 You will experience pain and the sensation of pressure in the breast area, but will be able to walk and move around.
-Dr. Nitta administers a long acting local anesthesia in the surrounding muscles to ease the pain, as well as medications for pain and nausea.
+Dr. Nitta administers a long-acting local anesthesia in the surrounding muscles to ease the pain, as well as medications for pain and nausea.

 Two days after surgery you may remove the dressings and take a shower.
 You will continue to wear the surgical bra or a sports bra for the next month.
 Walking and light activity is permitted, but driving is not recommended, and patients must avoid aerobic activities and heavy lifting for a month.
 Dr. Nitta has specific exercise protocols for her dancers and athletes as well as tips for Moms with newborns.

 To learn more about your options for breast augmentation, call our office at (949) 722-6644 to schedule your free consultation with Double-Board Certified Plastic Surgeon Dr. Katharine C. Nitta today!